graphaware/neo4j-triggers/README.md

 you will need the <a href="https://github.com/graphaware/neo4j-framework" target="_blank">GraphAware Neo4j Framework</a> and GraphAware Neo4j Expire .jar files (both of which you can <a href="http://products.graphaware.com/" target="_blank">download here</a>) dropped
 into the `plugins` directory of your Neo4j installation.
 After changing a few lines of config (read on) and restarting Neo4j, the module will do its magic.

-#### Note on Versioning Scheme

-The version number has two parts.
-The first four numbers indicate compatibility with Neo4j GraphAware Framework.
- The last number is the version of the Expire library.
-For example, version 2.3.3.37.1 is version 1 of the Expire library compatible with GraphAware Neo4j Framework 2.3.3.37.

 Setup and Configuration
 --------------------